-This lesson will cover artwork from the years of 1907 to 1912 in Paris, France.
-This city is important as it was Paris, France that Pablo Picasso and Georges Braque worked independently and together in the early part of the 20th century.
+This lesson covers artwork from the years of 1907 to 1912 in Paris, France, as shown in the timeline below.
+Paris is important to Cubism as it was here that Pablo Picasso and Georges Braque worked independently and together in the early part of the 20th century.

 The Cubist movement encompasses a style of art and philosophy regarding how art portrays subject matter, specifically in how perspective is used.
 Georges Braque is noted for commenting on what he saw as the confinement of traditional art instruction, and thought of Cubism as a way of breaking free from that confinement.

 Below is Picasso’s painting “Les Demoiselles d'Avignon.”
 It is considered the painting that really started the whole Cubist movement.
 Notice how it is definitely a different take on the more traditional female nude paintings from times past.

 Picasso completely throws aside traditional depictions of perspective in the above piece.
 He reduces the entire image to the very immediate two-dimensional picture plane in the foreground.
 The figures, as well as the surrounding space, are broken up into shards of geometric forms.
 The space in which the women exist seems as tangible as the women themselves.

 The figure on the far left was supposedly originally a man, possibly a medical student.
 Picasso reworked the figure of the man to move the viewer into the role of the customer.
 It’s no longer the gentleman entering on the left, now a woman.
 It’s us.
 We are the customer.

 Notice the angular depictions of these women in Picasso’s image; they appear dangerous.
 Picasso’s posturing of the two central figures was considered to be particularly divisive.
 Matisse felt that Picasso was mocking modern art, such as Matisse’s work, which almost broke apart their friendship.

 It is important to note several influences on Cubism: